Pomegranate Margarita

 • However, when mixing spirits and strong flavors, including juices like pomegranate juice, you are less likely to discern a difference, so mid-level would be fine in this recipe.

-• I recommend you make your own sweet and sour mix because it’s so easy and it’s inexpensive.
+• I recommend you make your own sweet and sour mix because it’s easy, delicious, and inexpensive.
+Also, when you make it at home, there are no preservatives.

 • Also make your own simple syrup – combine 1 cup white sugar with 1 cup water and boil on the stove for 5 minutes.
 Let cool fully before using in a cocktail.